jakob-fyi/ng-adv/demos/11-containers/02-config-mgmt/readme.md

 # Configuration Management

 - Config Injection using environment variables
-- Config Injection using config service
+- Config Injection using a ConfigService